Kids Are Taking Fewer Antibiotics, More ADHD Meds

 Children and adolescents are getting fewer prescription drugs than they did in years past, according to a study that looks at a cross-section of the American population.

-"The decrease in antibiotic use is really what's driving this overall decline in prescription meditation use that we're seeing in children and adolescents," says Craig Hales, a preventive medicine physician at the Centers for Disease Control and Prevention's National Center for Health Statistics and lead author of a study published Tuesday in JAMA.
+"The decrease in antibiotic use is really what's driving this overall decline in prescription medication use that we're seeing in children and adolescents," says Craig Hales, a preventive medicine physician at the Centers for Disease Control and Prevention's National Center for Health Statistics and lead author of a study published Tuesday in JAMA.

 Hales says that's a good thing.
 "Thirty percent of antibiotic prescriptions are unnecessary and potentially dangerous," he says.
 They're often given for colds and other viral infections, where they are useless.
 And they may have side effects.
 Antibiotic overuse also increases the risk that these drugs lose their curative powers.